Kirill888/parallella-fpga-dummy-io/sample/README.md

 # Prerequisites

-Working installation of Vivado 2015.3, preferably on a 64-bit Ubuntu 14.04, as this is what I tested with.
+Working installation of Vivado 2015.3 or 2015.4, preferably on a 64-bit Ubuntu 14.04, as this is what I tested with.
 Some of the bash scripts won't work on Windows, but project generation TCL scripts should work just fine, but keep in mind that I do not have a windows machine to verify that claim.
 Installation of Vivado tools is not covered in this tutorial.
-NOTE: when installing Vivado make sure to include SDK in the installation, if you already have Vivado installed but without SDK you can update your installation without doing clean install:
+NOTE: when installing Vivado make sure to include SDK in the installation, if you already have Vivado installed but without SDK you can update your installation without doing clean
+install:

     Menu: Help> Add Design Tools and Devices...